-Cancer drugs, like other drugs, go through a process to make sure that they are safe, effective and unlikely to cause severe side effects.
+Cancer drugs, like other drugs, go through a process to make sure that they are safe, effective and that the benefits outweigh the possible side effects.
 This page tells you about the licensing process for cancer drugs used in the UK.
 There is information below on

 - Who licenses drugs in the UK

 - The Medicines and Healthcare products Regulatory Agency (MHRA)